-You can also find sample results for all contaminants from both past and present compliance monitoring online at the Missouri DNR Drinking Water Watch website http://dnr.mo.gov/DWW/indexSearchDNR.jsp.
-To find Lead and Copper results for your system, type your water system name in the box titled Water System Name and select Find Water Systems at the bottom of the page.
-The new screen will show you the water system name and number, select and click the Water System Number.
-At the top of the next page, under the Help column find, Other Chemical Results by Analyte, select and click on it.
-Scroll down alphabetically to Lead and click the blue Analyte Code (1030).
+All contaminant sample results from past and present compliance monitoring are available online at the Missouri DNR Drinking Water Watch website at www.dnr.mo.gov/DWW/.
+To see the Lead and Copper results, enter your water system's name in the box titled Water System Name, then select Find Water Systems at the bottom of the page.
+On the next screen, click on the Water System Number.
+At the top of the next page, under the Help column, click on Other Chemical Results by Analyte.
+Scroll down to Lead and click the blue Analyte Code (1030).
+A Sample Collection Date range may need to be entered.
 The Lead and Copper locations will be displayed under the heading Sample Comments.
-Scroll to find your location and click on the Sample No. for the results.
-If your house was selected by the water system and you assisted in taking a Lead and Copper sample from your home but cannot find your location in the list, please contact CLAY COUNTY PWSD 3 for your results.
+Scroll to find your location and click on the Sample No. for results.
+If you assisted the water system in taking a Lead and Copper sample but cannot find your location on the list, please contact CLAY COUNTY PWSD 3 for your results.